-To see the current list of approved parts please click the link below.
-You will need Adobe Acrobat Reader to view the file.
+To see the current list of approved parts that we offer Application Data directly.
+You will need a PDF viewer like Adobe Acrobat Reader or similar to view the file.

 In the event that you are unsure what rules apply to the maintenance of the cabin interior of your aircraft, we have included excerpts of some of the relevant FARs pertaining to aircraft maintenance below.
-You can read the full text of the FARs at the FAA's website or at the Landings.Com website.
+You can read the full text of the FARs at US Government's Code of Federal Regulations website.

 Section 43.3: Persons authorized to perform maintenance, preventive maintenance, rebuilding, and alterations.

 (b) The holder of a mechanic certificate may perform maintenance, preventive maintenance, and alterations as provided in Part 65 of this chapter.

 (c) The holder of a repairman certificate may perform maintenance and preventive maintenance as provided in Part 65 of this chapter.

 (d) A person working under the supervision of a holder of a mechanic or repairman certificate may perform the maintenance, preventive maintenance, and alterations that his supervisor is authorized to perform, if the supervisor personally observes the work being done to the extent necessary to ensure that it is being done properly and if the supervisor is readily available, in person, for consultation.
 However, this paragraph does not authorize the performance of any inspection required by Part 91 or Part 125 of this chapter or any inspection performed after a major repair or alteration.

 (g) The holder of a pilot certificate issued under Part 61 may perform preventive maintenance on any aircraft owned or operated by that pilot which is not used under Part 121, 129, or 135.